BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/SharePointOnline/UpdateSiteCollectionsSharingSettings.md

 ```
 ### INPUTS
 ```
-    Office365AdministrativeCredentials
+    Usage option 1: Update the settings of a SharePoint Online site collection Office365AdministrativeCredentials
-        MSPComplete endpoint containing the administrative username and password for the Office 365 account The OrganizationName extended property is required - it is the portion of the domain before the '.onmicrosoft.com'
+            A MSPComplete endpoint object containing the Office 365 administrative credentials, required.
+            The OrganizationName extended property is required - it is the portion of the domain before the '.onmicrosoft.com'
             Example: If the full domain is 'contoso.onmicrosoft.com', the OrganizationName is 'contoso'.
-    Single-input scenario:
-        UrlName
+        Url
             Single string, required.
-        UrlPath
-            Single string, optional.
-            Possible values are 'sites' or 'teams'.
-            The default value used is 'sites' if not specified.
-        DefaultLinkPermission
+            The URL of the SharePoint Online site collection DefaultLinkPermission
             Single string, optional.
             This sets the default link permission for the site collection.